FCS-analysis/PyCorrFit/docs/sec_contribute.rst

 ::

-    python setup.py test
+    pip install -r tests/requirements
+    pytest tests

 Pull request guidelines
 -----------------------
 Please fork PyCorrFit and create a pull request (PR) introducing your changes.

-- A new PR should always be made into the `develop` branch.
+- A new PR should always be made into the `main` branch.
 - If a PR introduces a new functionality or fixes a bug, it should provide a test case, i.e. a new file or function in the `tests` directory (see `here <https://github.com/FCS-analysis/PyCorrFit/tree/develop/tests>`_